top of page

 Katherine Brading and Marius Stan

-Forthcoming with Oxford University Press
+Out now with Oxford University Press

 This is a book about the uneasy -- yet inextricable -- entanglement between matter theory, mechanics, metaphysics, and physics during the 18th century, in the wake of Descartes's Principles of Philosophy, Newton's Principia, and Leibniz's papers on dynamics.